mmBesar/Tutorials/ZSH.md

 sudo mv MesloLGS-NF /usr/share/fonts
 ```

+## Set the shell font

+* Ubuntu

+Set the shell font to MesloLGS NF Regular

+* Fedora

+> Close and reopen the terminal

-## Set the shell font to MesloLGS NF Regular
+Set the shell font to MesloLGS NF Regular

 ## LOGOUT and LOGIN